Understanding Pressure in Ears: Causes, Symptoms, and Relief

 6. Temporomandibular Joint (TMJ) Disorders

-The TMJ is located near the ears, and dysfunction in this joint can cause symptoms like ear pressure, pain, and even a clicking sensation when chewing or speaking.
+The TMJ is located near the ears, and dysfunction in this joint can cause symptoms like ear pressure, pain, and even a clicking sound or sensation when chewing or speaking.

 7. Meniere’s Disease